Whitehouse football ground on OS map 1921

 On 13 March 1909 the Amateur International match was played at the Whitehouse ground between England and Germany, attracting a crowd of over 4,000.
 Two Oxford City players and two Oxford University players were on the England team, which won 9-0.
 Jackson's Oxford Journal reported the match in great detail the following Saturday.

 This British Pathé short film shows the Football Association Amateur Cup Quarter Final of 1951 being played on the Whitehouse ground between Oxford City and Pegasus Association Football Club.
 Pegasus was the combined Oxford and Cambridge university team, which had been formed in 1948, and which was based at the Whitehouse ground in Oxford.
-The Pegasus Grange retirement complex, which is now on the site of the football ground, was named after it.
+One former undergraduate remembers that playing for the club "was seen as an even greater achievement than getting a Blue".
+The moving spirit behind Pegasus was Sir Harold Thompson, a professor of Physical Chemistry at Oxford University.
+He was a controversial figure, who later became the Foreign Secretary of the Royal Society, as well as Chairman of the Football Association.
+He was known as "Soccer" Thompson.
+The Pegasus Grange retirement complex, which is now on the site of the football ground, was named after the club.

 [Whitehouse ground Oxford City vs Swansea Town FA Cup 2nd Round Dec 1969]